What Is A Startup Accelerator and Should You Apply to One?

 The combination of accelerator program staff, mentors, partners, and guest speakers forms an arsenal that you have access to for the period of the program and, to an extent, beyond it.
 1:1 mentorship from impressive alumni is by far one of the most attractive elements of any accelerator program.

-Access to capital and customers
+Access to Capital and Customers

 All the learning in the world is restricted without the resources to apply it at scale.
 This is where an accelerator’s network in the venture capital and angel investor communities comes in handy.
 A Demo Day puts you in front of the who’s who of fundraising, potential customers, and also gives you valuable organic media mileage.

-Quality of the accelerator
+Quality of the Accelerator

 When research was conducted across more accelerators, the positive effects vanished and negative implications crept in.

-Stage of the company
+Stage of the Company

 While this is not really a drawback, a startup’s ability to make the most of an accelerator depends on where in the lifecycle it is.
-If a venture is at the idea stage, there may not be enough technology or a solution built to get useful feedback in an accelerator.
+If a venture is at the business idea stage, there may not be enough technology or a solution built to get useful feedback in an accelerator.

 A company that is already generating hundreds of thousands in monthly revenue and has raised several million dollars, on the other hand, has to juggle a rigorous accelerator program while also providing a consistent product or service to existing customers.